Coat of arms of Wolin

-The coat of arms that serves as a symbol of the town of Wolin, and the municipality of Wolin in West Pomeranian Voivodeship, Poland.
+The coat of arms of Wolin serves as a symbol of the town of Wolin, and the municipality of Wolin in West Pomeranian Voivodeship, Poland.

 Design

 The coat of arms has a silver (white) French-style escutcheon, with the red griffin faced to the right, that holds the golden (yellow) flower of the plumeless thistle in his left arm.
 On the right, under his arm is located the golden (yellow) hexagram (six-pointed star).

 History

 The first known appearance of the coat of arms of Wolin comes from 1301 seal, which depicted a griffin standing below an arch of the city gate, with the gata doors located on its left and right.
 The seals from 15th century depicted the coat of arms, as a griffin holding a plumeless thistles, with a star below it.

 The current coat of arms has been established by the Town Council of Wolin on 29 April 1996.